soumyadipdas37/finescoop.github.io/source/_posts/new_bbc_boss_considering_reversing_decision_not_to_sing_rule_britannia_at_proms_insiders_say.md

 Goodall claimed his article looked at the handling of exams by all political parties.
 Davies is also set to address allegations of bias levelled at the corporation in his maiden speech on Thursday, after Lord Hall stands aside.
 The Sunday Telegraph says he will touch on the findings of an internal review by former director of Global News Richard Sambrook, which raised concerns about a 'small minority' of journalsits working for the corporation whose conduct online had triggered complaints.
-A source told the newspaper last night: 'Tim buys into the idea of impartiality properly and you are going to hear a lot more about that in the coming months.'
+A source told the newspaper last night 'Tim buys into the idea of impartiality properly and you are going to hear a lot more about that in the coming months.'
-A second added: 'It would be surprising if an incoming director general did not set out his broad aims and objectives when he takes over the reigns.
+A second added 'It would be surprising if an incoming director general did not set out his broad aims and objectives when he takes over the reigns.
 It would be surprising if he did not touch on the issue of impartiality, given it is such a live issue.'
 Newsnight Policy editor Lewis Goodall came under pressure when he was accused of 'off the scale' bias for writing an article critical of the government in a left-wing magazine
 As many as 14 Conservative MPs have written to the corporation to call on it to fulfil its role of being impartial.
 The government previously boycotted BBC Radio 4's Today programme amid allegations of bias.